The Center for Mind-Body Medicine (CMBM) Small Group Model for Adults

 For those interested in a higher level of expertise with the model, there is an option to go through CMBM’s Certification process, which entails additional training and three written papers.
 The certification provides an extra layer of credibility and experience for facilitators.
 Once they complete this additional level of training, they are eligible to be listed on the CMBM’s Certified Facilitators directory, which can help connect them with new contract opportunities to do groups and workshops.

-There are fidelity measures for Center for Mind Body Medicine (CMBM) Small Group Model for Adults as listed below:
+There are fidelity measures for The Center for Mind-Body Medicine (CMBM) Small Group Model for Adults as listed below:

 Fidelity measures ensure that the essential components of the model are being incorporated into the group process and gauge the facilitator’s method of leading a group to ensure their approach is consistent with the model’s established method.
 Direct, in-person supervision and monitoring to ensure fidelity to the model is the central element of the Advanced Training Program.